 “That,” Ethan said quietly, “is exactly the problem.”

-How often she stood rather than sat.
+How often she stood instead of sitting.

 How she ate only after everyone else.